tefdara/Wavecraft/README.md

-# Wave Craft
+# Wavecraft

-Wave Craft is a Python-based tool for audio manipulation, segmentation and batch processing.
+Wavecraft is a Python-based tool for audio manipulation, segmentation and batch processing.
 It started as a unification of a lot of small bash and python tools I have made over time to make my life easier.
 However, it is slowly growing into a more comprehensive tool for audio processing.
-Wave Craft has a command-line interface for performing various operations on audio files.
+Wavecraft has a command-line interface for performing various operations on audio files.
 In its simplest form, it requires an operation name and an input file.
 The input can be a directory of files for batch processing.
 It can also take a text file as input for some operations.
 See the [usage](#usage) section for more details.

-Wave Craft is a work in progress.
+Wavecraft is a work in progress.
 I'll be updating and expanding it in the coming months, years and... decades?
-I don't know.
+Pull the latest for updates and bug fixes.
 I'll be adding more operations and features if time permits.
 If you have any suggestions or feedback, please let me know.

 ## Dependencies

-`Wave Craft` requires the following modules:
+`Wavecraft` requires the following modules:

 - `Python` 3.6 or higher
 - `librosa`